alexpearce/home/_posts/tutorials/2021-07-27-managing-dotfiles-with-nix.md

 - The [Nixology][nixology] playlist.
 - The NixOS [reddit][nixos-reddit] and [Discourse][nixos-discourse] community discussions.

+---

+## Updates

+There was a bit of churn around Nix installation on macOS mid-2021.
+This post was updated in November 2021 to move away from temporary fixes to more stable installers.
+Some Home Manager workarounds are no longer needed and so were removed.

 [stow-post]: {% post_url collections.posts, 'managing-dotfiles-with-stow' %}
 [homebrew]: https://brew.sh
 [nix]: https://nixos.org/